parsingphase/parsingphase.github.io/mastodon/index.md

 ---
 <style>body { color: #000 } .inner { min-width: 80% } a { color: #d5000d }</style>

-This guide, focussed towards Twitter migrants, is intended to tell you enough about Mastodon to let you decide whether to create an account, and if so, to get started, all in well under an hour.
+This guide, focussed towards Twitter / "𝕏" migrants, is intended to tell you enough about Mastodon to let you decide whether to create an account, and if so, to get started, all in well under an hour.

 It is *not* an in-depth guide, but I'll provide links to more advanced ones at the end.

 # What *is* Mastodon?

+Essentially, it's "like Twitter (or rather, like it was before its technical and social suicide), but distributed".
-Essentially, it's "like Twitter, but distributed".
-Like Twitter, content is public by default, open to the world, and you can read such anyone's public content without signing up to anything.
+Content is public by default, open to the world, and you can read such anyone's public content without signing up to anything.

 The differences are that it's non-commercial, and distributed (or "federated").
 What does that mean?